leanprover-community/sphere-eversion/docs_src/index.md

 The main motivations are:

 * Demonstrating the proof assistant can handle geometric topology, and not only algebra or abstract nonsense.
-Note that Fabian Immler already pioneered this direction by formalizing Poincaré-Bendixon, but this project has much larger scale.
+Note that Fabian Immler and Yong Kiam Tan already pioneered this direction by formalizing Poincaré-Bendixon, but this project has much larger scale.
 * Exploring new infrastructure for collaborations on formalization projects, using the [interactive blueprint](blueprint/index.html).
 * Producing a bilingual informal/formal document by keeping the